Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member Pages | DNA | Contacts | About Us

 A Newsletter is published quarterly.

-The Society holds five program Meetings during the year in space provided by the Darien Library, presenting speakers on various topics of interest to all genealogists.
+MGS holds program Meetings on five Saturdays during the year in space provided by the Darien Library, presenting speakers on various topics of interest to all genealogists.
 These presentations are sponsored jointly by the Middlesex Genealogical Society and the Darien Library.

-In addition, the Society maintains a small research Library at the Darien Library, and volunteers are available, by appointment, to help you with research problems, or just to get you started.
+Volunteers are available at the Darien Library to help you with research problems, or just to get you started.